-Note: This interview reflects Michael’s own view and not that of his firm or any organizational affiliations.
+Note: This interview reflects Michael Dumlao’s own view and not that of his firm or any organizational affiliations.

-We recently sat down with Michael Dumlao, Author, Artist and Activist currently serving as Senior Brand and Diversity Strategist for Defense and Intelligence, to discuss the state of LGBTQ+ inclusion in the workplace, the impact of COVID on the LGBTQ+ community and other key issues that impact LGBTQ+ individuals at work and beyond.
+We recently sat down with Michael Dumlao, Author, Artist and Activist.
+Michael is currently serving as Senior Brand and Diversity Strategist for Defense and Intelligence.
+TorchLight and Michael discuss LGBTQ+ inclusion in the workplace, the impact of COVID on the community, and other key issues that impact LGBTQ+ individuals.

-Michael has been at the forefront of LGBTQ+ corporate diversity and inclusion initiatives for over two decades and currently advises a variety of clients on diversity and inclusion programs.
-Michael is the author of the recently published book The Wisdom of Guncles.
+Michael has been at the forefront of LGBTQ+ corporate diversity and inclusion initiatives for over two decades.
+He currently advises a variety of clients on diversity and inclusion programs.
+They also recently published their book, The Wisdom of Guncles.

-TorchLight: Michael, thank you so much for joining us and I’m really looking forward to hearing your perspectives on LGBTQ+ workplace inclusion and related issues impacting the LGBTQ+ community.
-Given your deep knowledge of and significant work in the space, how do you feel the pandemic has affected LGBTQ+ individuals in the workplace?
+Given your deep knowledge of the space, how do you feel the pandemic has affected LGBTQ+ individuals in the workplace?
 What advancements or backward steps have taken place over the past 16 months?

 Michael: The impact of the pandemic on the LGBTQ+ community has been very negative, both in and out of the workplace.
 A 2020 report by the Human Rights Campaign shows that LGBTQ+ adults have experienced a disproportionately negative economic impact from the pandemic as compared to the general adult population— with 30% more likely than the general population to have lost their jobs and 50% more likely to have suffered a pay cut following the initial reopening of the economy.

-Michael: For those employed LGBTQ+ community members, working at home vs. the office may have resulted in the loss of the only safe space they have to explore their identities.
-Many even had to go back to their hometowns or live with family members in places where they are not out.
+Michael: For those employed LGBTQ+ community members, working at home vs. the office may make a big difference.
+It may have resulted in the loss of the only safe space they have to explore their identities.
+Many even had to go back to their hometowns or live with family in places where they are not out.

-Because engagement with workplace LGBTQ+ groups and spaces is strained in virtual work environments, many workplaces have worked hard to innovate on ways to create connections—especially amongst their most vulnerable employees.
+Virtual work environments strain engagement with workplace LGBTQ+ groups and spaces.
+Thus, many workplaces have worked hard to innovate on ways to create connections—especially amongst their most vulnerable employees.

 Michael: Equitable access to healthcare, employment opportunities and economic mobility top the list.

 Another crucial issue is identity-based workforce protections.
-Our ability to work and not be fired for our identities is still at great risk, especially with more restrictive legal agendas in some states.
+Our ability to work and not be fired for our identities is still at great risk.
+This is especially true as some states adopt more restrictive legal agendas.

-Michael: Many organizations either already have or are starting LGBTQ+ business resource and affinity groups to create a consistent culture for and visibility of LGBTQ+ employees.
-Leadership training is another crucial element for a lot of companies who realize that their managers and leaders need to learn more about how to have inclusive conversations and support their LGBTQ+ employees and colleagues.
+Michael: Many organizations either already have or are starting LGBTQ+ business resource and affinity groups.
+This helps create a consistent culture for and visibility of LGBTQ+ employees.
+Leadership training is another crucial element for a lot of companies.
+Their leaders need to learn how to have inclusive conversations and support their LGBTQ+ employees and colleagues.

-Right now, a lot of companies are recognizing the gaps and shortcomings in inclusivity of LGBTQ+ individuals and are conducting listening sessions, focus groups and even using external firms to identify the current state and systemic issues that can contribute to a lack of LGBTQ+ inclusion.
-One way organizations can strongly incent leadership to focus more on the needs of their LGBTQ+ employees is to tie LGBTQ+ diversity and inclusion metrics to manager and executive bonuses and salaries.
+Right now, a lot of companies are recognizing the gaps and shortcomings in the inclusivity of LGBTQ+ individuals.
+They are conducting listening sessions and focus groups.
+Organizations are even using external firms to identify systemic issues contributing to a lack of inclusion.
+How can companies start prioritizing inclusivity?
+One way, for example, is to incentivize leadership to focus more on the needs of their LGBTQ+ employees.
+Do this by tying LGBTQ+ diversity and inclusion metrics to manager and executive bonuses and salaries.

-TorchLight: Those all sound like extremely important and necessary steps that employers need to consider in order to achieve a more inclusive environment for the LGBTQ+ community.
+Those all sound like extremely important and necessary steps to consider in order to achieve a more LGBTQ+ inclusive environment.
 What other thoughts or comments on LGBTQ+ employees and the workplace would you like to share?

 Michael: It’s important for people to understand that our community continues to be vulnerable.
 Our rights are fragile and not universal—and our community is not a monolith.
-Indeed, many in the LGBTQ+ workforce exist in multiple intersections of marginalized identity which means solutions cannot be approached from just one perspective.
-Workplaces have a responsibility to protect and develop their talent, focusing with intention on sectors who have been historically marginalized, silenced, erased, ignored or passed over.
+Indeed, many in the LGBTQ+ workforce exist in multiple intersections of marginalized identity.
+This means solutions cannot be approached from just one perspective.
+Workplaces have a responsibility to protect and develop their talent.
+They must focus with intention on sectors who have been historically marginalized, silenced, erased, ignored, or passed over.

-TorchLight: Michael, thanks for taking the time out to share your valuable perspectives on LGBTQ+ inclusion in the workplace and beyond.
-You’ve given us a lot to think about and raised extremely important issues we all need to consider as we work to create a level playing field for all.
+Michael, thanks for taking the time out to share your valuable perspectives on LGBTQ+ inclusion in the workplace and beyond.
+You’ve given us a lot to think about and raised extremely important issues to consider in the fight for equality.